murchandamus/bips/bip-update-process.md

 The BIPs repository does not track the sentiment on proposals and does not track the adoption of BIPs beyond whether they are in active use or not.
 It is not intended for BIPs to list additional implementations beyond the reference
-implementation: the BIPs repository is not a sign-post where to find implementations.[^OtherImplementations] After a BIP is advanced to Preliminary, it is up to the Bitcoin community to evaluate, adopt, ignore, or reject a BIP.
+implementation: the BIPs repository is not a sign-post where to find implementations.[^OtherImplementations] After a BIP is advanced to Ready, it is up to the Bitcoin community to evaluate, adopt, ignore, or reject a BIP.
 Individual Bitcoin projects are encouraged to publish a list of BIPs they implement.
 A good example of this at the time of writing this BIP can be observed in [Bitcoin Core’s doc/bips.md file](https://github.com/bitcoin/bitcoin/blob/master/doc/bips.md).